 Structured Change Management

-Structured approaches to change management—such as having a Center of Excellence (CoE) with clear change management strategy, strong communication, and engagement across the organization—are popular among respondents, with 32% saying they have this highly structured approach.
-Another 39% of respondents use a somewhat structured approach, with general plans that have varying strategies across teams.
+Structured approaches to change management—such as having a Center of Excellence (CoE) with clear change management strategy, strong communication, and engagement across the organization—are popular among respondents, with 32% stating that they adhere to a structured approach.
+Another 39% of respondents use what they characterized as a "somewhat structured" approach, with general plans that have varying strategies across teams, though all are efforts to improve processes and adoption of SAP S/4HANA.

-These are all efforts to improve processes and adoption of SAP S/4HANA.
-While highly structured approaches do face greater resistance to change (58%) and conflicting priorities (54%), this research saw 10% fewer reports of high cost and 11% fewer reports of lack of alignment from IT and business teams compared to somewhat structured change management strategies.
+While highly structured approaches do face greater resistance to change (58%) and conflicting priorities (54%), this research saw 10% fewer reports of high cost and 11% fewer reports of lack of alignment from IT and business teams compared to those that can result from somewhat structured change management strategies.

 Signavio’s ability to provide structured change management, standardization, and visibility into processes can only aid enterprises in their SAP S/4HANA adoption—and implementation of non-SAP tools—helping to bridge the challenges organizations commonly face in digital transformation.